juntao-dev/1housekeeper/README.md

 ## Overview

 Front End part of the 1houseKeeper app.
+It provides features that aim to help better household management.